 Our Program Director recruits, schedules, and organizes the club’s guest demonstrators.
 The guest demonstrates a woodturning technique of general interest to the group using the club’s lathes and tools.
 [Featured: guest demonstrators Lynne Hull, Glenn Lucas]

-Our audio-visual (A/V) equipment is used to project the sound quality of the demonstrator’s narrative, and live video is projected to two screens in the front of the hall to enhance the audience’s view.
+Our audio-visual (A/V) equipment is used to project the demonstrator’s narrative, and live video is projected to two screens in the front of the hall to enhance the audience’s view.
 In general, demonstrations include plenty of opportunities for questions and answers.
 A sample of past demonstrators includes club members, regional woodturners, and both nationally and internationally-known woodturners: Steven Hatcher, Eric Lofstrom, Glenn Lucas, David Lutrick, Jon Magill, John Moe, Jay Shepard, John Shrader, Vern Tator, and Derek Weidman.

 What equipment do your demonstrators use?